nadeemlab/DeepLIIF/README.md

 * **DeepLIIF/options/test_options.py** for advanced testing options.
 * **DeepLIIF/options/processing_options.py** for advanced pre/post-processing options.

-## COMING SOON:
-* Multiplex tumor (PanCK) and immune cell (CD3) inference in addition to current Hematoxylin, multiplex and semantic segmentation inference given only IHC/H&E input.
-* Self-configurable DeepLIIF which configures itself according to given co-registered IHC/H&E, multiplex modalities, and semantic segmentation training input to achieve optimal performance on the task-of-interest.

 ## Issues
 Please report all issues on the public forum.